oKermorgant/log2plot/README.md

   * Third one is for the initial and final poses (solid red)
   * Fourth one is for the desided pose (dashed black)

+### Not a Number

+If some (double) logged data is non defined or irrelevant at some point, it is possible to keep logging but write Not a Number so that it will not be plotted.
+The syntax is:
+* `v[0] = log2plot::nan;` to erase only one component.
+* `log2plot::setNaN(v, 0, 2);` to erase components 0 and 1 from the v vector or array.

 ## Python syntax

 The Python module used to plot the files is in the `src` folder and requires `matplotlib`, `YAML`, and `argparse`.
 It may be useful to re-plot a file with different options.
 The script can be called from the command line or with the `rosrun` syntax if compiled with ROS: